matter-labs/zksync-data-dump/data/README.md

-# ZKsyn Dataset
+# ZKSync Dataset

-The ZKsyn dataset provides comprehensive data on blocks, transactions, transaction receipts, transaction logs, and L2 to L1 logs from ZKSync blockchain.
+The ZKSync dataset provides comprehensive data on blocks, transactions, transaction receipts, transaction logs, and L2 to L1 logs from ZKSync blockchain.
 It spans from February 14th, 2023, to March 24th, 2024, capturing raw ZKSync data.

 This dataset provides a rich source of data for analyzing the ZKSync network and its transaction dynamics.